 Apple App Store: Complete Publishing Guide

-Publishing on the App Store is a different experience entirely.
-Apple’s process is more rigorous, more expensive, and more structured — but the quality bar is also what makes iOS users trust the platform.
+Publishing on the App Store is a different beast.
+Apple’s process is stricter, pricier, and more structured.
+That same high bar is what makes iOS users trust the platform.

 Apple Developer Program Cost

-The Apple Developer Program costs $99 per year (approximately ₹8,300).
-This is an annual fee, not one-time.
-If you stop paying, your apps get removed from the App Store.
+The Apple Developer Program costs $99 per year (approximately ₹8,300) (Apple).
+It’s annual, not one-time.
+Stop paying and your apps come off the App Store.

-In India, you can pay using a credit card, debit card, or in some cases through App Store balance.
+In India you can pay by credit card, debit card, or sometimes App Store balance.
 The fee is billed in USD.

 Individual vs Organization Enrollment